Equality, Diversity and Inclusion

 Our Commitment

-Equality, diversity and inclusion form one of the core values of Myerscough College, 'Opportunities for all to succeed'.
+Equality, diversity and inclusion form one of the core values of Myerscough College.

-We are an open, inclusive and welcoming College where equality and diversity are promoted and celebrated and where discrimination and harassment is challenged.
+We are an open, inclusive and welcoming College where equality and diversity are promoted and celebrated and where discrimination, harassment and victimisation is challenged.
 We encourage positive behaviour and challenge all forms of negative behaviour and ideas.

 Myerscough College believes in providing opportunities for all to succeed.
 This means making sure that everyone is treated fairly and with respect and fully embrace the FREDIE principles of Fairness, Respect, Equality, Diversity, Inclusion and Engagement to advance equality.